 Are allergies less common in the summer?

 Pollen counts tend to be high during the spring and dissipate in early summer.
 But weather changes can elevate allergy symptoms.
 Strong winds stir up molds and pollens.
-Outdoor molds contribute to most summer symptoms, until weeds begin to pollenate in early August.
-Because the severity of allergies depends on weather conditions, and different types of pollens peak at different times, it s difficult to classify a certain season as being the worst for allergies.
+Outdoor molds contribute to most summer symptoms, until weeds begin to pollinate in early August.
+Because the severity of allergies depends on weather conditions, and different types of pollens peak at different times, it's difficult to classify a certain season as being the worst for allergies.

 What are other common summer allergy triggers?

 More than 12 million Americans suffer from food allergies.
 Seasonal fruits and vegetables, such as melons, peaches and celery, can be allergy-causing culprits.
 However, the cause isn't always the food itself.
 Allergic reactions often occur as part of a cross-reaction among similar proteins in fruits and vegetables and allergy-causing grass, tree or weed pollens.
 If you experience severe discomfort after eating a certain type of fruit or vegetable, see an allergist to find relief and develop a treatment plan.

 Two million Americans are allergic to insect stings, and many of these individuals are at risk of suffering life-threatening reactions to insect venom.
 While the jury is still out on what makes certain people more susceptible to biting and stinging pests than others, sweet-smelling perfumes and bright clothing are known to attract these insects.
 If you experience facial swelling, difficulty breathing or another unusual reaction after insect stings, call 911 and receive immediate emergency care.
 Follow up with an allergist, who will prescribe epinephrine and possibly allergy shots that can save your life.